amcgail/knowknow/README.md

 `python -m knowknow start <PROJ-NAME>`
     For instance, `python -m knowknow start citation-death`.
     Start a JupyterLab notebook in a knowknow code directory.
-    If the directory doesn't exist, knowknow creates the directory, and initiates it as a git repository.
+    If the directory doesn't exist, knowknow creates the directory.

 # [Recommended] Interfacing with GitHub